Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 **THE ISSUES WITH ORDERING EVENTS**

 The Transaction-Ordering dependence problem is a reflection of the age old problem of ordering events in Distributed Systems.
 While programming on a single machine, we tend to take for granted the concept of a *uniform notion of time* for our entire system.
 The moment we step into Distributed Systems, our assumptions about time tends to go for a toss.
 The most seminal work in this field has to be, my favorite piece of literature of all time,  [Time, Clocks and the Ordering of Events in a Distributed System](http://amturing.acm.org/p558-lamport.pdf) by Leslie Lamport, where he defines Logical clocks and the concept of partial and total order in a distributed system.
 While working on a cryptocurrency protocol, we tried everything from, Vector Clocks to an implementation of *Cheap Paxos*.
-But most solutions are very slow, error prone and Paxos(the gold standard) guarantees only *safety* and not *liveness*.
+But most solutions are very slow, error prone and Paxos(the gold standard) guarantees only *safety*.
+(Paxos is not guaranteed to be *live* – it may not terminate in some rare cases.)

 Ethereum on the other hand allows the miners to send their own system time stamp and has a grace period of 900 seconds, which doesn't seem like a great decision to me but works well for them.
 However let us switch back to our analogy on concurrent systems and think about the original problem: